 Suppliers must comply with all intellectual property Laws and regulations of the United States and countries in which they do business, ensuring that no merchandise sold to Buckle infringes upon the patents, industrial designs, trademarks, trade names, and/or copyrights, (collectively, "IP Rights") of a third party.

-By agreeing to manufacture private label goods for Buckle, Suppliers acknowledge that all trademarks used by Buckle for such goods are the intellectual property of Buckle, that all use of such trademarks inures solely to benefit of Buckle, that they will not apply to register such trademarks anywhere in the world, and that, in the event they do, upon demand by Buckle, they will immediately and without additional compensation, assign such trademarks to Buckle.
+If agreeing to manufacture private label goods for Buckle, Suppliers acknowledge that all trademarks used by Buckle for such goods are the intellectual property of Buckle, that all use of such trademarks inures solely to benefit of Buckle, that they will not apply to register such trademarks anywhere in the world, and that, in the event they do, upon demand by Buckle, they will immediately and without additional compensation, assign such trademarks to Buckle.

-By agreeing to manufacture private label goods for Buckle, Suppliers also acknowledge that all other intellectual property provided to them by Buckle, including without limitation, designs and other copyrightable materials, are the sole property of Buckle and may not be used for their own or the benefit of third parties without the express written permission of Buckle.
+If agreeing to manufacture private label goods for Buckle, Suppliers also acknowledge that all other intellectual property provided to them by Buckle, including without limitation, designs and other copyrightable materials, are the sole property of Buckle and may not be used for their own or the benefit of third parties without the express written permission of Buckle.

 Ethics, Corruption, and Bribery